top of page

 Subacute mastitis

-Occurs when there is a disruption in the mammary microbiome.
+Thought to occue when there is a disruption in the mammary microbiome (imbalance of bacteria).
 Symptoms include burning breast pain, nipple blebs, blockages/congestion and unresolved over supply but no flu like symptoms.
 This occurs when there has been previous treatment for bacterial mastitis.

 Management – Milk cultures maybe negative but antibiotics maybe required.
 Taking a probiotic maybe helpful.